Participants from the Sō Percussion Summer Institute 2017

 Rooted in the belief that music is an essential facet of human life, a social bond, and an effective tool in creating agency and citizenship, Sō Percussion enthusiastically pursues a growing range of social and community outreach.
 Examples include their Brooklyn Bound presentations of younger composers; commitments to purchasing offsets to compensate for carbon-heavy activities such as touring travel; and leading their SōSI students in an annual food-packing drive, yielding up to 35,000 meals, for the Crisis Center of Mercer County through the organization EndHungerNE.

-Sō Percussion is the Edward T. Cone Ensemble-in-Residence at Princeton University, where they offer educational work and present an annual series of concerts.
-They are also Co-Directors of the percussion department at the Bard College-Conservatory of Music, and run the annual Sō Percussion Summer Institute (SōSI, now in its ninth year), providing college-age composers and percussionists an immersive exposure to collaboration and project development.
+This season, Sō Percussion celebrates its fifth year as the Edward T. Cone Ensemble-in-Residence at Princeton University.
+Through this residency, Sō presents an annual series of concerts, collaborates closely with University faculty and students, and offer performances throughout the community.
+They also run the annual Sō Percussion Summer Institute (SōSI, which marked its tenth anniversary in 2018), providing college-age composers and percussionists an immersive exposure to collaboration and project development.

 One of the first things any group needs is a name.
 When our group was founded in 1999, we cast far and wide among our friends and family for suggestions.
 The winner was this simple, short word offered by Jenise Treuting, Jason’s sister.
 Jenise has been living and working in Japan as an English-Japanese translator for 20 years.
 The word “Sō” was punchy, enigmatic, and memorable.